-The TOE's scanning and data collection capabilities are outside the scope of the TOE (aside from the trusted channel used to transmit the collected data), as is any other product behavior that is not described in the App PP or TLS Package.
+The TOE's data collection capabilities are outside the scope of the TOE, as is any other product behavior that is not described in the App PP or TLS Package.
 The content and execution of plugins is similarly excluded from the TOE, although they are discussed in the context of network communications because the TSF must use platform network resources to acquire them.